Embedding Assistant in React Web App

 **Event handling strategy**:

-* `onReady` - Authenticate, create interaction, navigate to session
+* `onReady` - Authenticate, configure app UI, set interaction options, create interaction, navigate to session

 * `onError` - Display errors to user